On Motion Blur and Deblurring in Visual Place Recognition: Results and Discussion

 \subsection{Adaptive Deblurring}

 Results have shown that certain models such as Cosplace and Eigenplaces exhibit top VPR performance on the benchmark, being more robust to scene variations and responding well to deblurring.
-Regardless of this, it is important to recognise that often the performance gains are small or even degraded with small motion blur intensity, motivating an adaptive deblurring approach which may achieve improvement in computational cost with minimal change in performance.
+Regardless, the performance gains are often small or even degraded with small motion blur intensity, motivating an adaptive deblurring approach which may achieve improvement in computational cost with minimal change in performance.